tanzquotient/website/docs/sphinx/introduction/non_programmer_howto.rst

 - **Solution (student):**

-  Contact the website admin by email informatik [at] tq.vseth.ch, or use the support chat `<https://t.me/joinchat/AlE6nw89dgmPvObM8kcKQA>`_.
+  Contact the website admin by email informatik [at] tanzquotient.org, or use the support chat `<https://t.me/joinchat/AlE6nw89dgmPvObM8kcKQA>`_.

 - **Solution (TQ responsible person):**